aaronsisler/projects.angular.refresher/README.md

 ## TODOs

 - See how the app layout should be folders wise i.e. where should pages go?
 How do routes play into this?
-- Get the count store working with `npm install @ngrx/signals`
+- Get the count store working with `npm install @ngrx/signals`.
+Example code below.
+- Think about making a call to Event Service as a POC for how RxJS works

 From ChatGPT: